Phantasm IV: Oblivion: Reception

 Jeremiah Kipp of Slant Magazine gave Phantasm IV: Oblivion a mixed review, awarding it a two out of four-star rating, and writing: "The freewheeling atmosphere of dread more than make up for the incoherence, but Phantasm IV: Oblivion at times feels like an expensive, 35mm home movie made by some kids in their backyard."

 Sequel

 Rumors of a sequel were reignited in June 2007 by footage contained in Don Coscarelli's Farewell to The Alamo Drafthouse, featuring Angus Scrimm and A. Michael Baldwin in their roles.
 However, in an interview with Reggie Bannister that surfaced on YouTube, Bannister stated there was no activity or development involving a fifth installment but that anything was possible in the future.

 On March 25, 2014, it was announced that a fifth installment in the series, Phantasm: Ravager, had been filmed secretly.
 The film was released on October 7, 2016.
+Angus Scrimm would pass away in 2016, making this his final, and posthumous, Phantasm film in the original film series.